devschooldevops/11_final_project/project_description.md

 ### project ideas

+1. The foodies [https://rapidapi.com/spoonacular/api/recipe-food-nutrition/?utm_source=RapidAPI.com%2Fguides&utm_medium=DevRel&utm_campaign=DevRel](The food api) allows you to access over 365,000 recipes and 86,000 food products.
+Great for foodies that want to figure out what to eat when and how.
+Think about how you can make foodies lives easier

-1. api to agregate etc...
+3. api to agregate etc...
-2. Be create, think of something cool you want to make and surprise everyone
+4. Be create, think of something cool you want to make and surprise everyone